The Bubble Lounge (Highland Park & University Park Texas)

-The Bubble Lounge Podcast is the only weekly podcast show for women living in Highland Park and University Park Texas.
-With over 265 episodes and 150,000+ listeners, we are the go-to source for all things in the neighborhood.
+The Bubble Lounge Podcast is the only weekly podcast show for families living in Highland Park and University Park Texas.
+With over 275 episodes and 170,000+ listeners, we are the go-to source for all things in the neighborhood.

 Hosted by Martha Jackson, the Bubble Lounge Podcast is a weekly show that covers a wide range of topics, from philanthropy, lifestyle, and fashion to health and wellness, relationships, and also current events.